UPDATED ON MARCH 29, 2018: Original article published on January 19, 2017.

 Translate Military or Technical Jargon

 For example, your military rank will be best translated as Analyst or Manager.
-Being responsible for multi-million dollar equipment could translate to inventory management skills.
+Being responsible for multi-million dollar equipment could translate into inventory management skills.
 Also, HR professionals may not be familiar with the title of your prestigious merit award, so describing why you were awarded the honor will be more effective than a list of awards.

 Focus On Accomplishments & Major Contributions